os-climate/witness-energy/energy_models/models/biomass_dry/unmanaged_wood/documentation/unmanaged_wood_disc.markdown

 We can estimate that forests produce 96m3/ha of woodfuel and 46.5 m3/ha of residues per year in average[^4].

-Wood have an average density of 600 kg/m3.
+Wood have an average density of 600 kg/m3, while residues have a density of 200 kg/m3.
 Wood is chipped and dried (at ambiant air for a certain period of storage) leading in woodchips biomass of 15% of moisture.

 The wood production computed corresponds on a mix of wood and residue available for energy.
 The wood production dedicated to industry has been removed.